-My name is Layne and I'm a triple PhD student in computer science, cognitive science, and neuroscience at the University of Colorado Boulder.
+I have a triple PhD in computer science, cognitive science, and neuroscience.

 I also taught preschool.